 8. Exercise and Movement

 Regular physical activity helps improve blood circulation, balance hormones, and support overall well-being.
-Incorporate exercises like brisk walking, yoga, swimming, or low-impact aerobics into your routine.
+Incorporate exercises like brisk walking, yoga for fibroids, swimming, or low-impact aerobics into your routine.
 Aim for at least 30 minutes of moderate exercise most days of the week.